undera/chess-engine-nn/README.md

 Nepo plays with Carlsen for the Chess
 Crown (https://lichess.org/broadcast/world-chess-championship-2021/game-5/H8H4enOL).
 I want to try exercise on this project again, using my 3060Ti and the approach of 1-level deep eval.
 The idea: for each position, we calculate score for each possible next position.
 The top score is the move.
-I'm getting more modest, just want to get a model that makes not totally random moves.
+I'm getting more modest, just want to get a model that makes not totally random moves, for example, does not miss capturing the queen for free.

 I put the current version to run overnight.
 In the morning it got to game #960, to try all possible starting positions.
 Ran for 15 hours.
 It spends a lot of time making long endgames, so I'll add SyzygyDB checks for 3/4/5-piece endings.

 It seems that with the approach of eval it is a _regression_ task.

+At the end of this exercise, I see that quality of games does not grow much, even training against SF.
+Maybe the NN structure could be somehow improved to provide better position analysis capacity.